potassco/clorm/docs/clorm/quickstart.rst

     instance = FactBase(drivers + items)

 The ``Driver`` and ``Item`` constructors use named parameters that match the declared field names.
-Note: while you can use positional arguments to initialise instances, doing so will potentially make the code harder to refactor.
+While Clorm supports the use of positional arguments to initialise instances, doing so will potentially make the code harder to refactor.
 So in general you should avoid using positional arguments except for a few cases (eg., simple tuples where the order is unlikely to change).

-These facts can now be added to the control object and the combined ASP program grounded.
+Now, these input facts can be added to the control object and the combined with the previously loaded ASP program to produce a *grounded* ASP program.

 .. code-block:: python